SGDInstitute/apollo/content/collections/pages/mblgtacc/lunch-learn.md

               -
                 type: lead
             text: 'The Revoluncheon is a lunch and learn space at MBLGTACC led by Merrique Jenson and Jade Careaga.'
+      -
+        type: paragraph
+        content:
+          -
+            type: text
+            text: 'This lunch and learn session focuses on the greatest issues facing Midwest queer and trans communities.
+Featured educators will aid us in grappling with major questions around community building, movement work, and creating a liberated future. '
+      -
+        type: paragraph
+        content:
+          -
+            type: text
+            text: 'All attendees welcome to join this space.
+Only those who purchased lunch tickets will be provided lunch, and external food is not allowed in the space.'
     type: content
     enabled: true
   -